petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/aggregating-blogs.md

 ## Scope

-Specify the blog instance the widget displays: the current Site's blog (default), the global blog, or the page's blog.
+Specify the blog instance the widget displays: the current Site's blog (default), the aggregate blog, or the page's blog.

 ## Conclusion